Application Guidelines & Requirements

 Students are generally limited to two courses (usually 6 credits) per semester, but exceptions may be made.

-YO students are required to take the UW Colleges English & Math Placement Tests prior to registering for English and math courses and for courses requiring certain levels of English and math as prerequisites.
+Youth Option students are required to take the UW Colleges English & Math Placement Tests prior to registering for English and math courses and for courses requiring certain levels of English and math as prerequisites.
 There is a fee for this testing.

 As a Youth Options participant, you will have a university identification card and, therefore, access to UW-Richland facilities, including Miller Memorial Library, computer labs, and Symons Recreation Complex.